HanhVy/Inventory-Analysis/README.md

 - Step 4 : Check errors and make sure all formats are correct.
 “Price” table has errors with some of its values.
 “Stock” table has a blank in “SKU-ID”.
 When merging the table “Price” into the table “Stock”, realize that just 103/104 match.
 In “SKU-ID” column of the “Stock” table contains an error, replacing “85135 C” value to “85135C”.

--Step 5: Merging the addtional information of the table “Price” into the table “Stock”.
+- Step 5: Merging the addtional information of the table “Price” into the table “Stock”.

--Step 6: Import another file “categories.csv” and use the first row as a header.
+- Step 6: Import another file “categories.csv” and use the first row as a header.

--Step 7: There are any mistakes in the “category” column of the “Categories” table.
+- Step 7: There are any mistakes in the “category” column of the “Categories” table.
 Using Replace Value to correct any mistake into one of five category types: “office & school”, “decoration”, “jewelry”,”home accessories”, “toys & edibles”.

 Before